 In Phonics this week we have been learning the sounds f, e and l.
 The rhymes for these sounds are:

 f: Down the flower and draw the leaves.

-In phonics this week we have looked at the sounds o, c, k and u.
-The rhymes for these sounds are:
+In Phonics this week we have learnt the sounds, c, k, u, and b.
+The letter rhymes for the formation of these sounds are:

 o: All around the orange.

 In Maths this week we have been so busy learning all about positional language.
 We have followed instructions to put our teddy in the correct place, we have listened to instructions and put ourselves in the correct place, whether that's behind, next to, in front of or on top of objects and we have given each other positional language instructions.

 We are very excited to dress up next friday 18th for Times Table Rockstar day.

 Week Beginning 30/9/2019